SiegfriedSchmidt/testTrysteroChat/README.md

 The Dev server will run on the local network on port 8000

-## Also don't forget to add an star to the repository :)
+## Also don't forget to add a star to the repository :)